Doctor Zhivago (novel): Loneliness

-In the shadow of all this grand political change, we see that everything is governed by the basic human longing for companionship.
-Zhivago and Pasha, in love with the same woman, both traverse Russia in these volatile times in search of such stability.
-They are both involved in nearly every level of the tumultuous times that Russia faced in the first half of the 20th century, yet the common theme and the motivating force behind all their movement is a want of a steady home life.
+In the shadow of all this political change, everything seems governed by the human longing for companionship.
+Zhivago and Pasha, in love with the same woman, both traverse Russia in these volatile times in search of stability.
+They are both involved in the changing times that Russia faced in the first half of the 20th century, yet the common theme and the motivating force behind all their movement is a want of a steady home life.
 When we first meet Zhivago he is being torn away from everything he knows.
 He is sobbing and standing on the grave of his mother.
-We bear witness to the moment all stability is destroyed in his life and the rest of the novel is his attempts to recreate the security stolen from him at such a young age.
+We bear witness to the moment stability is destroyed in his life and the rest of the novel is his attempts to recreate the security stolen from him at such a young age.
 After the loss of his mother, Zhivago develops a longing for what Freud called the "maternal object" (feminine love and affection) in his later romantic relationships with women.
 His first marriage, to Tonya, is not one born of passion but from friendship.
 In a way, Tonya takes on the role of the mother-figure that Zhivago always sought but lacked.
-This, however, was not a romantic tie; while he feels loyal to her throughout his life, he never could find true happiness with her, for their relationship lacks the fervor that was integral to his relationship to Lara.
+This, however, was not a romantic tie; while he feels loyal to her throughout his life, he never could find happiness with her, for their relationship lacks the passion that was integral to his relationship to Lara.